boldingd/EclipsePhaseContent/Locus.md

 ### Comparison

 Ultimately, all this works well enough.
-The Locus Exchange and its price signal help to direct the Locus economy: it points people at useful work that needs doing and nudging them towards doing it, without allowing one group to gather immense wealth to themselves or crushing the rest of society in debt.
+The Locus Exchange and its price signal help to direct the Locus economy: it points people at useful work that needs doing and nudges them towards doing it, without allowing one group to gather immense wealth to themselves or crushing the rest of society in debt.
 And it does that without requiring a state structure or planning committee that might become an authoritarian force in their society.
 And Locus is a relatively egalitarian society: some people still have much higher ex-cred balances or social-credit scores than others, but in general, there's a much narrower gap between the best- and worst-off than on, say, Mars.
 And it's self-sustaining; the Locus Federation's economy can support all of its members at a comfortable level.